 When corporations make the investment to evaluate their corporate culture, it’s important that they choose a vendor who offers a comprehensive audit program.
 With the rise of the #MeToo movement, the Equal Opportunity Commission (EEOC) saw an overall increase of 13.6% of sexual harassment filings in 2018.
 That’s not counting other filings for discrimination based on age, race, and sexual orientation.
 This has placed corporations on high alert as the nation’s capitalist climate gears up for change in their workplaces.
-This means that when leadership opts for a corporate culture audit, it’s important that their money is well-spent.
+This means that when leadership opts for a corporate culture audit, it’s important that their money is well-spent, and one of the best moves to make is hiring private investigators to handle the audit.

 Many corporate culture audits are performed by independent risk assessment firms, which is to be expected.
 Risk assessment firms specialize in identifying the weak points in a business from their workforce background to their brick and mortar security.
 However, if leadership is going to invest in improving their corporate culture, it’s important that they pick a program that offers comprehensive services.
 While risk assessment firms might employ highly capable auditors capable of identifying security oversight or performing background checks, every business is different, and it’s important that the program selected fit every business true-to-form.
 That’s where a private investigator can be an invaluable asset.